giampierosalvi/NyATools/README.md

 The script depends on the python package `openpyxl`

 ### Usage:
-This is a python script that can be run with:
+You can run the script with:

 `python CompareNyAExports.py oldExport.xlsx newExport.xlsx diff.xlsx`